Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

         time, and method.
 * Site: A store or a warehouse where the demand is fulfilled.
 * Channel: Sales channel, for instance In-Store sales vs Internet shipping order.
 Prices may differ by channel.
-* Customer Segment: is distinct from Channel, but may be correlated, or usage of the sales channel may be a means of price discrimination.
+* Customer Segment: A grouping of similar customers, distinct from Channel, but may be correlated, or usage of the sales channel may be a means of price discrimination.
 A typical segmentation might be on "UsedCouponX", with prices differing for different coupon types.

 ## References